-The Clarke Cares Foundation began with Clarke, a global environmental products and services company that develops and delivers environmentally responsible mosquito control and aquatic services.
+The Clarke Cares Foundation began with Clarke, a global products and services company that develops and delivers environmentally responsible mosquito control and aquatic services.
 The company’s commitment to community – one of Clarke’s three passions, together with innovation and sustainability – sparked the desire for a big project to give back to those in need.

 Clarke initially developed a net program to provide relief from mosquito-borne diseases in suffering communities.
 The company was uniquely positioned to launch this effort based on their focus on mosquito control products and services, and their ability to distribute on a global scale.